MHassanTareen/Scan-Web-Data/README.md

-# Scan Web Data with MLT
+# Scan Web Data

-This repository contains Python scripts designed for scanning and processing web data using Machine Learning Techniques (MLT).
+This repository contains Python scripts designed for scanning and processing web data.
 The scripts focus on data extraction, duplicate detection, and data storage functionalities.

 ## Contents